The Secretary of State was asked—

 Air Quality: School Sites

 Local authorities are responsible for air quality and must ensure that it meets the standards set in local air quality action plans.
-If there is concern about the air quality in a school building, it would fall to the body responsible for the school to check that and establish what measures need to be taken to improve air quality.
+If there was concern about the air quality in a school building, it would fall to the body responsible for the school to check that and establish what measures needed to be taken to improve air quality.

 The Government take the safety of pupils extremely seriously.
 We recently published technical guidance on air quality in schools.
 This takes into account the latest developments in air quality management and monitoring to support the design of new schools, and it promotes best practice and covers air quality as a matter of controlling both external and internal pollutants and setting maximum standards for levels of pollutants in classrooms.

 The Minister will know that a controversial housing development on the A27, one of the busiest roads in the south-east, includes plans for a new school.
 Local air pollution monitoring equipment does not even work.
 Does he not think that it is crazy to put a new school right next to such a busy road and should that not be a planning consideration when locating schools in future?

 OECD data shows that the UK spends as much per pupil on state school education as any major economy in the world, apart from the United States.
 However we cut the data, the UK is among the highest spenders, and that is also true when we look at expenditure as a share of GDP.

 I thank the Minister for that answer, and I welcome the work that he is doing to ensure that we compare well internationally, but will he continue to work with me to ensure that that funding is equitably distributed within England?
 I am thinking particularly of a fairer share for places such as Devon.